merneo/arch-linux/modules/10-luks-keyfile-auto-unlock.md

 ## Step 3: Add Keyfile to LUKS Key Slot

+Adding the keyfile to a LUKS key slot allows the encrypted volume to be unlocked using the keyfile instead of (or in addition to) a passphrase.
+For more information, refer to [ArchWiki: dm-crypt/Encrypting an entire system#Keyfiles](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Keyfiles) and `man cryptsetup`.

 ```bash
 # Replace /dev/sdX2 with your root partition
 cryptsetup luksAddKey /dev/sdX2 /etc/cryptsetup.d/root.key